nobodyscripts/LeafBlowerScript/Readme.md

    button with its own modifiers to see if each one is available (intended)
 F3: Can still get ctrl/alt/shift stuck on (just press them to unstick)
 F3: Ignores new multipliers, you can manually set them before or during.
+F4: Toggling notification when starting with on left trade window closed.
 F4: If exited early, may toggle notifications/auto refresh/details to incorrect state.
 Wait till a suitcase has been used to avoid.
 F4: Can sometimes miss bearo, if you see trade start buttons appearing, retry
 F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use, to avoid leave a slot free in default loadout (8/9)
+F6: Still! starting borbventures with only 1 borb
 F6: Incorrect items can be started if manually refreshed while it scans
 F7: Will intentionally grab gems if no pumpkins are found
 F7: Will go for pumpkins that are blocked by other items, its going for the highest one
-F9: Albs can register as boss timer (kills due to white on the tools)
-F9: When killed the transparent panel check may reoccur but without a panel loaded, so fails

-## Since update

-F4: Toggling notification when starting with on left trade window closed
-F6: Auto start check out of alignment
-F6: Still! starting borbventures with only 1 borb
 F8: Traveling to Flame Universe (Soulseeker) loop
 F9: Borbs started on inventory tab
+F9: Albs can register as boss timer (kills due to white on the tools)
+F9: When killed the transparent panel check may reoccur but without a panel loaded, so fails.
+F10: Loop occuring when trying to check remaining timer after boss death.
 F12: Afk mode interfering with alternative font?